saranoor/Udacity_Data_Engineering/Project_Data_Warehouse/README.md

 online analytical processing (OLAP) and is optimized for querying large data sets.
 In star schema it is easier to aggregate information.

 #### ETL Design
+ETL pipeline created can be visualised using the figure shown.
+First we connect to S3 bucket and copy the files related to staging events and songs data into Redshift usign SQL queries written with Python wrapper.
+Next, usign the loaded data we insert information into our start based schema table.

 ![alt text](etl_design.png?raw=true)

 #### Setup